ippontech/blog-usa/posts/reinvent-2018-day-3.md

 Using this new service, AWS allows data scientists to share - and sell - their algorithms and models very easily.

 For Machine Learning users, they can have access to a very broad offering of models.

 [Machine Learning algorithms and model packages now available in AWS Marketplace](https://aws.amazon.com/fr/blogs/aws/new-machine-learning-algorithms-and-model-packages-now-available-in-aws-marketplace/)

 ## Amazon Personalize

-With Personalize, AWS is adding the service that made Amazon a different e-commerce website: recommendations
+With Personalize, AWS is adding the service that made Amazon a different e-commerce website: recommendations.

-The service is really to use and allows to ingest user data, products catalog and external data to generate user recommendations.
+The service is easy to use and allows to ingest user data, products catalog and external data to generate user recommendations.

 [Real-Time Personalization and Recommendation for Everyone](https://aws.amazon.com/fr/blogs/aws/amazon-personalize-real-time-personalization-and-recommendation-for-everyone/)